baifan1366/bid-sync/COLLABORATIVE-EDITOR-SETUP.md

 # Collaborative Editor Setup Guide

+## Overview

+The collaborative editor now uses **Supabase Realtime** for all real-time collaboration features.
+No separate WebSocket server is required.

 ## Issues Fixed

-1. **Yjs WebSocket Connection Error** - WebSocket server configuration added
-2. **GraphQL "Document not found" Error** - RLS policy fix available
+1. **GraphQL "Document not found" Error** - RLS policy fix available

 ## Setup Steps

 ### 1. Apply Database RLS Fix

-The document query is failing due to RLS (Row Level Security) policies.
-You need to apply the fix:
+The document query may fail due to RLS (Row Level Security) policies.
+Apply the fix:

 **Option A: Using Supabase Dashboard (Recommended)**
 1. Go to your Supabase project: https://supabase.com/dashboard